fazliddindev1/My-cpp-projects/README.md

 ## Getting Started

-To get started with any of these projects, clone the repository and navigate to the desired project's directory.
+To start with any of these projects, clone the repository and navigate to the desired project's directory.
 Follow the specific instructions provided in each project's README file.

 ```bash
 git clone https://github.com/yourusername/cpp-project-portfolio.git